Tunous/SwipeProgressView/README.md

 }
 ```

 For detailed information about what is possible see [API Documentation].
+Most important is documentation for the [SwipeProgressView] class.

 # License